Top Oktoberfest Songs You WILL Hear at German Festivals

 When the Fliegerlied plays, you can bet that everyone will be on their feet … flying, swimming and basically having a marvelous time.

 The fact that “Sweet Caroline” is an Oktoberfest favorite just tickles my daughter (she’s a super Neil Diamond fan…we just aren’t allowed to tell the other kids in Middle School).
 Why is it so popular?
 Well… we all know the words!
+And the Best Oktoberfest Music encourages you to get up and SING!
 “Bum bum bum… Good times never seemed so good!”

 Made super popular by the group Voxx Club, Rock Mi has become a fun Oktoberfest standard.
 Be on the lookout for Flash Mobs!